botaoW/TankAndFortress/README.md

 # Built with

-* Java: User interface and game logical structure design
+* Java: User interface and game logical structure design.

 # Features:

-* Asking the user to enter the size of gameboard and number of tanks.
+* Ask the user to enter the size of gameboard and number of tanks.

-* Prompting users to guess where tanks are
+* Prompt users to guess where tanks are.

-* Calculating damage and hit for each turn
+* Calculate damage and hit for each turn.

-* Showing message to tell users the result at the end of the game.
+* Show message to tell users the result at the end of the game.

 # Author